Tredici - the first 15 years

 Tredici is resident at the church of St Giles-in-the-Fields in Holborn.
 Our association with this beautiful 1734 Henry Flitcroft-designed church dates back to the choir’s formation, in 2004, when Richard Thomas was invited to assemble a group of singers for the Leprosy Mission's carol service.
 There were 13 singers at that first event - hence the choir's name.

-Over the past 15 years the choir's membership has evolved into the current group of 38 - all of whom are experienced singers drawn from a variety of leading London choirs including the Philharmonia Chorus, BBC Symphony Chorus and London Symphony Chorus.
+In the intervening years the choir's membership has evolved into the current group of 35 - most of whom are experienced singers drawn from a variety of leading London choirs including the Philharmonia Chorus, BBC Symphony Chorus and London Symphony Chorus.

 Our wide repertoire encompasses sacred music from the 16th to the 21st centuries and past concerts have featured masterpieces by such renowned composers as Monteverdi, de Padilla, Guerrero, Victoria, Tallis, Purcell, and Byrd through to Howells, Rachmaninov, Britten, Tavener and MacMillan.

-We rehearse for just an hour a week (every Monday lunchtime) but still strive to perform at near-professional standards and our ever-growing audience is testament to this achievement.
+We rehearse for just over hour a week (every Monday lunchtime) but still strive to perform at near-professional standards and our ever-growing audience is testament to this achievement.

 extracts from our live performances and, if you are interested in joining, please